patrickheng/vuejs-webpack-boilerplate/README.md

 EventManagerMixin handle Emitter events and DOM events easily.
 It will auto bind the context, and dettach the event when the component will unmount.

-If you want to use my EventManager mixin need to define emitterEvents / domEvents in your vue component like so :
+If you want to use my EventManager mixin, you need to define emitterEvents / domEvents in your vue component like so :

 ```
 export default Vue.extend({